mitmath/computational-thinking/README.md

 ## Logistics
 TR 1&ndash;2pm, online

-- Tuesdays: Prerecorded videosk, released on YouTube (link to follow later)
+- Tuesdays: Prerecorded videos, released on YouTube (link to follow later)

-- Thursdays: Live sessions
+- Thursdays: Live sessions and office hours; link to follow

 Start date: September 1, 2020.

-Office hours TBD
+Additional office hours will be added as needed.